petervillar/Vigenere/README.md

 # Vigenere
-Implementation of the Vigenère cipher - do not use it
+Implementation of the Vigenère cipher - worst ever